gordo1908/Composer-classification/README.md

 ## Model
 A convolutional neural network was used.
-The final trained model had a training accuracy of 0.9983 and a test accuracy of 0.9400.
+The final trained model had a training accuracy of 0.9983 and a test accuracy of 0.9400, meaning the model correctly identifies the composer for 94\% of the samples in the test dataset.